Police: Man arrested after climbing tower crane in Myrtle Beach

 Myrtle Beach Police Master Cpl.
 Tom Vest said officers responded to the 400 block of South Ocean Boulevard for a trespassing call due to a man climbing the crane.

-According to Vest, the man came down safely and was taken into custody by officers.
+According to Vest, the man made it all the way to the top of the crane and out to the end where an American flag is displayed.
+He then reportedly came down safely and was taken into custody by officers.

 The man was identified as 19-year-old Isaiah Locklear, of Maxton, N.C., Vest said.
 He was charged with trespassing and simple possession of marijuana.